I CAN'T LOGIN TO MY CUSTOMER ACCOUNT- HELP?!

 HOW LONG WILL MY ORDER TAKE TO ARRIVE?

-I pack all the orders myself twice a week and send them via Australia Post.
+We pack orders every Monday, Wednesday and Friday and send using Australia Post.
 It could be anywhere between 2 to 10 days depending on where you live in Oz.
 A tracking number will be emailed to you when the package has been sent.

 WHERE ARE YOUR PADS MANUFACTURED?

-Tsuno pads are manufactured in an ISO 9001 2008 certified factory in China, which our director Roslyn Campbell has visited to view conditions.
-We are working with our suppliers to ensure compliance with SA8000 as it relates to health & safety, equal opportunities and diversity; ISO14000 as it relates to environmental management, all within the framework of an audit as part of Sedex membership.
-Please click here to view our ethical policy.
+Tsuno pads are manufactured in an ISO 9001 2008 certified factory in China, which I have visited to view conditions.
+We work with our suppliers to ensure compliance with SA8000 as it relates to health & safety, equal opportunities and diversity; ISO14000 as it relates to environmental management, all within the framework of an audit as part of Sedex membership.